What was Druidry?

 Leaving more flowers in Her wake.

-On of around the 1st May – Beltane is the beginning of Summer, or the height of Spring.
+On of around the 1st May – Beltane can be seen as the beginning of Summer, or the height of Spring.
 It is thought that the ancients only recognised two seasons, these being Summer and Winter.
 Beltane is the time when the Earth is literally buzzing with fertility.
 Life springs forth in all of its richness, and the land is covered with beautiful flowers, the freshly opened leaves of the trees are a quality of green that they only show at this time of year.
 At Beltane the Lady of the Land takes the hand of the Horned God, and together they walk into the forest.
 Their cries of love bring all life from the Earth.
 Some celebrate Beltane on the dates given above, whilst others look to the flowers of the May tree as their signal that Beltane had, at last, arrived.
+Beltane isn’t just about sexual union, because most of the time when people make love they are actively trying to avoid having children.
+Beltane is about the burgeoning of new life, of the fresh growth of the crops, the flowers offering their nectar to the bees and insects and the fruit that will grow from that union.
+It is a celebration of the continuity of life that brings the harvests.

 On or around the 1st August – Lughnasadh is the first of two harvest festivals, the other being Alban Elfed (the Autumn Equinox).
-At Lughnasadh we see the fields of corn being cut, and for some this is the true time of the festival.
-In the fields John Barleycorn, who laid with the Lady in the woods at Beltane, has grown old, and now stands bent and bearded with a crocked cane.
+At Lughnasadh we see the golden fields of corn being cut, and for some this is the true time of the festival.
+In the mythology of the Corn King John Barleycorn, who laid with the Lady in the woods at Beltane, has grown old, and now stands bent and bearded with a crocked cane.
 He looks to the Sun as he has changed from green to gold, and he known that his time has come.
 His life will feed the people, and it is this sacrifice that we honour at Lughnasadh.

 Grant, Oh God/dess, thy protection,